Bushfire smoke and your health

-If you are having difficulty breathing, please seek medical attention - either from your local GP or the local emergency department.
+If you are having difficulty breathing, seek medical attention from your local GP.
+If your symptoms become severe, call 000.

 To minimise the health effects from exposure to bushfire smoke:

 - Stay indoors as much as possible.

-- Close windows, doors, and air vents.
-Please note: this advice may only assist with reduced exposure for hours or a few days, as outside air will eventually enter the home.
+- Close windows, doors, and air vents (this may only assist with reduced exposure for hours or a few days, as outside air will eventually enter the home).

 - Use appropriate air conditioner settings in the home and vehicles to prevent outside air coming in:

-- Home air conditioners such as split systems and ducted reverse cycle air conditioners do not draw in outside air and therefore do not need to be adjusted.
+- Home air conditioners, such as split systems and ducted reverse cycle air conditioners, do not draw in outside air and do not need to be adjusted.

 - Spend time in air-conditioned venues, like cinemas, shopping centres and libraries.
 Their central air conditioning systems may use filters that can keep out particles more efficiently.

 - Reduce indoor sources of air pollution, such as smoking, cooking with gas, burning candles or vacuum cleaning.

-- Avoid vigorous outdoor activities, especially those with asthma or other chronic lung or heart conditions.
+- Avoid vigorous outdoor activities, especially if you have asthma or other chronic lung or heart conditions.

 Ordinary paper masks, surgical masks, handkerchiefs or bandanas do not filter out fine particles from bushfire smoke and are generally not very useful in protecting your lungs.